joshwilsonvu/MagicMirror/README.md

   config file), the screen will instantly update.
 No need to stop and restart.

-- **Extra Performance:** MagicMirror modules automatically load faster.
+- **Better Performance:** MagicMirror modules automatically load faster.

 - **Better Reliability:** Modules run independently, so problems in one won't affect others.